-The technology provides security through distribution and decentralization, on a world-wide scale, ensuring that no party in the blockchain system has the ability to modify the data.
+The technology provides security through distribution and decentralization, on a worldwide scale, ensuring that no party in the blockchain system can modify the data.

 The possibilities are far-reaching, and it's becoming used in commercial applications far beyond the financial sector.

 Let's discover four domains where blockchain technology is being implemented.

 1. Smart cities

 The success of truly smart cities lies in their digital framework, and blockchain can provide the infrastructure required for transaction management, offering transparency and security at the same time.